abhi19gupta/TwitterAnalytics/Documentation/source/neo4j_query_generation.rst

 Variable attributes
 ''''''''''''''''''''
 In the example above, we considered a fixed hashtag "h".
-But the user can provide a variable attribute to an entity by giving it a name enclosed in curly braces `{}`.
+But the user can provide a variable attribute to an entity by giving it a name enclosed in curly braces ``{}``.
 In such a case, the attribute is treated as a variable to the query and the name inside the braces is treated as the name of the said variable.
-For example, had we input the hashtag as `{hash1}`, it means that out query has a varibale named "hash1".
+For example, had we input the hashtag as ``{hash1}``, it means that our query has a variable named "hash1".

+Returns
+''''''''''
+The user can write a comma separated list of entities/attributes to return.
+An entity can be specified directly by its name.
+Eg. ``my_tweet_entity``.
+An entity's attribute can be specified as ``<entitiy_name>.<attribute>``.
+Eg. ``u.screen_name``.

+The user can also group on certain entity/attribute by using an aggregate function on some other entity/attribute.
+Eg. ``return u.id, count(distinct h)`` will group on u.id and return count of distinct h among all records returned for each u.id.

 Creating a custom query through dashboard API : Behind the scenes